cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2021-10-11-Labuladong.md

 double doubleArray[];
 char charArray[];

-// an array of references to objects of
-// the class MyClass (a class created by
+// an array of references to objects of the class MyClass myClassArray[];
-// user)
-MyClass myClassArray[];

 Object[]  ao,        // array of Object